ankit0504/ankit0504.github.io/about.md

 I was born in the United Kingdom and moved to the White Plains, NY when I was just a few months old.
 Since then, I have become a fan of hockey, tennis, and cricket.

-This summer, I am working as an intern at [Crossbeam](https://www.getcrossbeam.com), a startup in Philadelphia.
+Last summer, I worked as an intern at [Crossbeam](https://www.getcrossbeam.com), a startup in Philadelphia.
 During the school year, I work as a teaching assistant (TA) in various computer science courses.
-I previously TA'd in the introductory course, but will be a TA for Logic & Discrete Math, and Data Structures & Algorithms this fall semester.
+I previously TA'd for the introductory course, but am now a TA for Logic & Discrete Math, and Data Structures & Algorithms.

 <h2>Skills</h2>